epam-dotnet-lab/aspnet-training/README.md

 ## How to work with tasks?

 1. Create a new private repository - [help](https://help.github.com/en/articles/create-a-repo).
-2. Add "anzhelikakravchuk" and "Demenkovets" to your repository as collaborators - [help](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository).
+2. Add "anzhelikakravchuk" to your repository as collaborators - [help](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository).
 3. Complete a task.
 4. Upload a task file to your repository - [help](https://help.github.com/en/articles/editing-files-in-your-repository).
 5. Send an email to anzhelika_kravchuk@epam.com with a link to your repository (add Mariia_Lukhverchik@epam.com in cc):